ChaseMilligan/Wikiyickistan/content/House League Ruleset.md

 **High Ground:** Positioning in a way that you are 10ft. above a target provides a +2 bonus to any ranged attack roll, while being 10ft. below a target take a -2 penalty to any ranged attacks.

-**Weapon Masteries:** Weapon masteries will be allowed for certain classes.
+**Weapon Masteries:** Weapon masteries will be restricted for certain classes.